valeriafloral/Abies_foliar_mycobiome/README.md

 Air pollution by tropospheric ozone (O<sub>3</sub>) is causing the strong decline of sacred fir (*Abies religiosa*) populations in peripheral areas of Mexico City (de Bauer y Hernández-Tejeda, 2007).
 However, within high contaminated zones, variation in the level of damage to air pollution was detected among fir individuals.
-These results suggest that there is genetic variability related to tolerance to O<sub>3</sub> (Reyes-Galindo, 2019).
+These results suggest that there is genetic variability related to O<sub>3</sub>-related symptoms (Reyes-Galindo, 2019).
 Due to their effects on plant resistance to abiotic stresses, it is very likely that endophytic fungi present inside fir leaves are involved in resistance to air pollution (Pan *et al.* 2017).

-In this repository, you will find the workflow of a metatranscriptomics analysis from *Abies religiosa* indivuals exposed to high O<sub>3</sub> concentrations that showed 2 different phenotypes (tolerant and damaged).
+In this repository, you will find the workflow of a metatranscriptomics analysis from *Abies religiosa* indivuals exposed to high O<sub>3</sub> concentrations that showed 2 different phenotypes (symptomatic and asymptomatic).

 ## **Aims**